Schedule

 Purkin Kuk is one of the largest and most important prehistoric sites on the island of Hvar.
 The site is located on a hill above the town, at a point from which the entire bay, as well as the plain between Budinjac Hill and the rolling hills on the north side of the island, can be observed.

 The construction differs in general from the properly built Greek towers on Maslinovik and Tor, as well as the walls of Pharos, although all the cornerstones have worked edges - so-called anathyrosis (finely burled surface), characteristic of Greek military architecture.
-Diodorus mentions that Purkin kuk was a "very fortified place" or "fortress that was very inaccessible" in connection with the battle that took place between the Greek settlers and the Illyrians in the first year after the arrival of Parana (384 BC).
-It may be the place where the Paranians "allowed the barbarians to remain undisturbed on the island," in the words of Diodorus.
+Writing in the first century BCE, the Greek historian Diodorus mentions that Purkin Kuk was a "very fortified place" or "fortress that was very inaccessible" in connection with the battle that took place between the Greek settlers and the Illyrians in the first year after the establishment of Paros (384 BC).
+It may be the place where the Paranians "allowed the barbarians to remain undisturbed on the island," in Diodorus’ words, although it is hard to imagine the successful colonists allowing such a heavily armed outpost to remain in such a close and strategic position.

-Adding to the puzzle, no movable archaeological material has been found during excavations so far.
-This material could shed light on the period of construction and the function of the structure, as is the case with the excavations of the Greek tower at Maslinovik.
+Adding to the puzzle, no movable archaeological material has been found during excavations so far, aside from the neolithic blades.
+Such material would shed light on the period of construction and the function of the structure, as is the case with other ruins.
 It's possible that the walls are part of a Greek/Illyrian observation post (similar to the gate at Jelsa), or the remains of a sanctuary or shrine created with the cairn.

 How to get there